 You mean a lot to a lot of different people.

 You might be a best friend, a father, or a partner.
 You could be a colleague or a boss.
 Maybe you’re a provider, a joker, a picker-upper or a dropper-offer.

 Whatever part you play in the lives of those around you, cutting back on alcohol a few days a week could help you play it with more energy, more personality – more you.

-Check out our 10 Top Tips today for how to make Drink Free Days part of your weekly routine.
-And don’t forget to sign up below to stay in touch and find out more about Drink Free Days.
+Check out our top tips for achieving your Drink Free Days and don’t forget to sign up to our newsletter below to stay in touch and find out more about Drink Free Days.

 Arming yourself with strategies and tips can help you or a loved one take small steps towards big results.